kud1ing/guiver/README.md

 # guiver

-guiver is an attempt to make GUI programming with Rust simple, but perhaps without perfect efficiency.
+guiver tries to make GUI programming with Rust simple, but perhaps without perfect efficiency.

 guiver can be used in [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)), which is inspired by [egui](https://github.com/emilk/egui).
 In this case it is